$99 New Patient Exam + X-rays — no insurance required. Book Online ›

 Small-to-moderate chips (within enamel only): composite (cosmetic) bonding in a single visit.
 Drs.
 Valika or Manzoor sculpt composite resin onto the tooth, hardens with curing light, polish to match.
 Typically 30-60 minutes. $300-$500 per tooth.
 See our dental bonding page.

 Large chips involving dentin (the layer below enamel): usually a dental crown ($1,000-$2,500) or porcelain veneer ($1,200-$2,500) depending on tooth location.
 Crowns for back teeth where chewing forces are highest; veneers for front teeth where aesthetics matter most.
-See our dental crowns page.
+See our dental crowns in St. Charles.

 Chips exposing the pulp (you can see red or pink): root canal followed by crown.
 The pulp is irritated or exposed; protecting it requires removing the inflamed tissue and sealing the canal, then crowning the tooth. $2,000-$4,000 total.